aviaryan/series-renamer/README.md

 ### Why another series renamer ?

 Other series renaming scripts I tried follow a very error-prone procedure.
 They scan each filename independently and try to extract all information about the episode from that.
-Now my One Piece episodes are named like `opdub283.mp4` .
+Now my One Piece episodes are named like `opdub283.mp4` and `---one piece episode 691 -u0026 692 english sub full hd.mp4` .
 How do you expect them to extract any info from this ?

 So I decided to make my own *series renamer*.
 To be able to rename (fix) even badly named files like the above, my script -